 - XMTT, Inc. v.
 Intel Corp.
 (D. Del.).
 Representing patent owner in infringement suit regarding computer memory architecture for hybrid serial and parallel computing systems.

 - Nike Inc. v.
-Skechers U.S.A., Inc. (N.D.
+Skechers U.S.A., Inc. (C.D.
 Cal.).
-Representing Skechers in a design patent infringement lawsuit involving athletic shoes.
+Representing Skechers in design and utility patent infringement lawsuits involving athletic shoes.

-- Representing trademark owner in defense of declaratory judgment suit and infringement counterclaims.
+- Under Armour, Inc. v.
+Kelsey Battle et al. (D. Md. and E.D.N.C.).
+Representing trademark owner in defense of declaratory judgment suit and infringement counterclaims.